 Applications must include all of the following:

-1. A completed application form, including all necessary signatures (candidate, Chair/Director, Dean.
-For candidates from the Faculty of Health Sciences: candidate, Chair/Director, Associate Dean, Education).
+1. A completed application form, including all necessary signatures (candidate, Chair/Director, Dean).
+Click here for a copy of the application form.

 2. A thorough plan for the proposed teaching & learning project, organized according to the following sections (5-7pp):